 Welcome to ReproducibiliTea

-We are a grassroots journal club initiative that helps researchers create local Open Science journal clubs at their universities to discuss diverse issues, papers and ideas about improving science, reproducibility and the Open Science movement.
-Started in early 2018 at the University of Oxford, ReproducibiliTea has now spread to 96 institutions in 24 different countries.
+We are a grassroots journal club initiative that helps researchers create local Open Research journal clubs at their universities to discuss diverse issues, papers and ideas about improving research, reproducibility and the Open Research movement.
+Started in early 2018 at the University of Oxford, ReproducibiliTea has now spread to 128 institutions in 32 different countries.
 We are completely volunteer run, and provide a unique and supportive community for our members, who are predominantly Early Career Researchers.

 Want to join the movement?
 Just curious for now?
 Grab your cup of (Reproducibili)tea and use our freely accessible and adaptable materials to get started today.